 The usage periods for subscriber keys are determined based on key length.
-If the key has security strength equivalent to RSA 1024 bits, the usage period for private keys is at most 5 years.
-In principle, the usage period may extend to December 31, 2013 at the latest.
-If the key has security strength equivalent to RSA 2048 bits, the usage period for private keys is at most 10 years.
+The key shall have the security strength equivalent to RSA 2048 bits, and the usage period for private keys is 10 years at most.
 The total validity period for certificates (including extensions) is at most the same as the key usage period.
-Use of RSA 1024 bit SSL certificates is prohibited after December 31, 2013 and must be revoked.
 The validity period for EV SSL certificates is at most 27 months, and the validity period for OV, IV and DV SSL certificates is at most 39 months.